Rishi Mahendran Nair

 The College of Lib Arts & Sci

 Rishi’s scholarship seeks to mediate meaningful dialogues between the poetic and the religious, enriching our understanding of the impact religion has on the creation, product, evaluation, and culture of poetry, and the impact that poetry has on the language, practice, and experience of religion in Medieval China.
-His current projects seek to further contextualize the role of poetry in Chinese Buddhist society from both lay and monastic perspectives.
+His research interests span writing as religious practice, the evolution of Buddhist verse, religiosity in the canonization of poetry, and Sino-Indian comparative studies.

-Besides his research, he is a passionate lifelong musician of Indian Classical Music and now specializes in the Santoor, a 100-stringed instrument from Kashmir, to which he has dedicated 11 years in counting.
+Besides his research, he is a passionate exponent of Indian Classical Music and specializes in the Santoor, a 100-stringed instrument from Kashmir, to which he has dedicated 11 years in counting.

 B.A.
 Western Washington University